safe-lanes/technical_module_test/replit.md

 - **Middleware**: Custom logging middleware for API request tracking

 ### Database Schema
-The application uses a simple user-based schema with:
+The application uses a simplified schema focused on Technical Module needs:
-- Users table with id, username, and password fields
+- Users table with id, username, and password fields for authentication
-- Drizzle ORM for type-safe database operations
+- In-memory storage for development phase
-- Migration support through drizzle-kit
+- Clean slate for implementing PMS-specific data models

 ## Data Flow